 Welcome back to the Grasshopper-BricsCAD connection blog post series!
 In the previous post, we looked at the meaning of generative design, the Grasshopper script/workflow and introduced Grasshopper inside BricsCAD BIM.
+In this post we will look at the technology that allows BricsCAD BIM to work with Grasshopper and its advantages.

 In this article you will learn: